igavelyuk/igavelyuk/README.md

 <h3 align="center">A passionate frontend developer from almost United States</h3
 <ul>
   <li style="font-size: 38px"> :orange_book: My primary programming language is JavaScript, also using a lot PHP and BASH</li>
-  <li style="font-size: 38px"> :blue_book: My primary frameworks is Vue, Preact and React, learning Angular</li>
+  <li style="font-size: 38px"> :blue_book: My primary frameworks is Vue, Preact and React, Angular with IONIC</li>
   <li style="font-size: 38px"> :notebook_with_decorative_cover: My secondary languages is C++, HTML, CSS (SASS+SCSS), have experience to compile web pages as CGI scripts</li>
   <li style="font-size: 38px"> :factory: Working in the industry since 2016 (5y)</li>
   <li style="font-size: 38px"> :factory: Total in programming from Quick Basic (1995) as hobby till now is about 27 years</li>